diogodiasgrilo/diogodiasgrilo/README.md

     - 📫 How to reach me: diogodiasgrilo@gmail.com

-    - 🌍 Where I'm from: I was born in Lisbon, Portugal but my family immigrated to Vancouver, Canada when I was 13.
+    - 🌍 Where I'm from: I was born in Lisbon, Portugal, but my family immigrated to Vancouver, Canada when I was 13.

     - ⚡ What I like to do: coding all day, finding solutions to complicated problems, and traveling the world.